KevLaMDev/BusMall/README.md

 ### attached event listeners to each image with an event handler to increment counters and re-render new unique images

 ## Class 12 - 12/14/21

+### add all functionality requirements for lab12:
+### replaced ul with a chart via chart.js library
+### updated random index generator function to prevent the same images from being shown twice in a row.